generalui/pivotaltracker/README.md

 Example:

-Access to CRUD methods for comments is provided via the story sub-service:
+Access to CRUD methods for comments is provided via the story sub-service...
 ```javascript
 client.project(123).story(456).comments.all(function(error, comments) {